Shopify/polaris/src/components/ResourceList/README.md

 1. Defining the sort options and passing them to our list
 1. Tracking the currently selected option in state and making sure our list receives the value in `render`
-1. Setting up a handler to respond to and update the state when the merchant changes the sort option
+1. Setting up a handler to respond to and update the state when merchants change the sort option

 ```jsx
 ...